Introduction to benefits

 The aim of this course is to give a comprehensive and up to date guide to the social security system.
 This will enable participants to check, improve and support clients’ claims for benefits.
 The course is designed to make understanding a complex subject interesting and relevant and is delivered in an informal style.
-The course will be delivered in the context of the Government’s widely publicised and radical programme of welfare reform, including the latest Welfare Reform Act, and the timetable for the introduction of the new Universal Credit.
+The course will be delivered in the context of Universal Credit and preparation for the ending of ‘legacy’ benefits.
 These are changing times for the benefit system, and by the end of the course your knowledge will have been fully updated.

 The course is geared to people who have little or outdated knowledge of the benefit system, who need practical skills and a broad understanding.